 Medical malpractice occurs when a doctor or hospital personnel perform an act or fail to act in a way that deviates from the accepted standard of care in the medical community.
 That standard of care is the acceptable medical care and treatment that a reasonably prudent doctor or hospital would provide under the same or similar circumstances.
 The deviation must have proved harmful to the patient.
-If a patient’s care and treatment wasn’t consistent with the standard of care, medical malpractice might have been committed.
+If a patient’s care and treatment weren’t consistent with the standard of care, medical malpractice might have been committed.

 How does Medical Malpractice work?